Local Enterprise and Association Development programme (LEAD) for the SMEs

 LEAD for the Improvement of SMEs

 The LEAD programme is initiated and managed by the Standards, Productivity and Innovation Board (SPRING Singapore) and International Enterprise Singapore.
-The purpose of both of these entities is to assist the SMEs in enhancing their capabilities.
-They work through the competent chambers of commerce and industry associations that are interested in taking charge of such a programme in order to take it to the SMEs.
+These entities assist the SMEs in enhancing their capabilities.
+They work through the competent chambers of commerce and industry associations to take the benefits of the program to the new Singapore company incorporations.

 LEAD Development Projects